 - Taller multifamily buildings will often incur higher costs because of the added expense of lifting panels to the roof with large cranes.
 The ability to use service elevators for bringing the equipment to the roof can reduce construction costs.
 At the same time, taller buildings have less available roof space for solar relative to their overall electricity needs.
 This means that tall multifamily buildings may end up paying more for a solar system that may only cover a small share of their energy needs, limiting the attractiveness of the investment.
 Higher costs will typically become a factor above 3 stories, although they may only be in the range \$0.05-\$0.15 per watt.
-If your building is tall, discuss your options with a contractor. - There are fewer financing products available to multifamily buildings than smaller residential customers or larger commercial/industrial ones.
+If your building is tall, discuss your options with a contractor. - Depending on the jurisdiction, there are sometimes fewer financing products available to multifamily buildings than smaller residential customers or larger commercial/industrial ones.
 Multifamily buildings have tended to fall in between these two large markets and so it can be more challenging to access financing.
+Energize NY PACE Financing is a good solution for many multifamily buildings, but your local jurisdiction needs to have opted into this option by joining the Energy Improvement Corporation (EIC).
 Be sure to ask your contractor about the financing options available to your building.
-You can also consult the New York City Energy Efficiency Corporation (NYCEEC), an independent, non-profit financial corporation established by the City of New York that provides custom-tailored solutions to close financing gaps for buildings and clean energy project developers.
+You can also consult Energize NY about your jurisdiction's participation in PACE Financing.
+For more information, read the Energize NY PACE Financing section of this guide.
+If you live in NYC, the New York City Energy Efficiency Corporation (NYCEEC), an independent, non-profit financial corporation established by the City of New York, provides custom-tailored solutions to close financing gaps for buildings and clean energy project developers.